diyaindoliya/diyaindoliya.github.io/in_class.md

 <link rel="shortcut icon" type="image/x-icon" href="favicon.ico">
+# in class
+I am a third-year undergraduate at MIT in Course 2-A, the flexible mechanical engineering track, with a focus in Learning Machines and Physical Systems and a minor in math.

+# projects
+- Check out my team's [lab projects](https://rss2022-14.github.io/website/labs/) for 6.141: Robotics Science and Systems.

 # relevant coursework
 ### Mechanical Engineering (MIT Course 2)
 - 2.671 Measurement and Instrumentation - Barbara Hughey, John Leonard, Peter So